This jerk chicken recipe combines the fiery flavors of traditional jerk spices with modern cooking techniques and the essence of the Caribbean.

 The Fire and Spice

-The primary ingredients to any jerk spice are allspice, a dried unripe Pimenta dioica berry, and scotch bonnet peppers – similar the habanero but much sweeter.
+The primary ingredients to any jerk spice are allspice, a dried unripe Pimenta dioica berry, and scotch bonnet peppers – similar to the habanero but much sweeter.
+These specialty peppers can either be found at a Caribbean specialty store or a Latin supermarket.
+If you can’t (or won’t) get your hands on Scotch bonnets, habanero chiles are a good substitute.
 Other common ingredients found across jerk spice recipes include brown sugar, cinnamon, cloves, garlic, ginger, nutmeg, salt, scallions, and thyme.

 A word of caution: Scotch bonnet peppers are dangerously hot.
 To avoid a burning-eyeball situation, it’s wise to wear disposable gloves when chopping.
 For the love of spice, DO NOT touch your eyes!